 Since 2014 has been on the 10 top Ebirders in Costa Rica, summiting check-lists of his observations during his birding expeditions.
 He is also a volunteer reviewer for eBird in Costa Rica.

-Actively birding not only in Costa Rica, but in nearby Countries such as Nicaragua and Panama (where he saw for the first time two Harpy Eagles) and more recently USA, Mexico, Guatemala, Colombia, Peru and Ecuador.
+Actively birding not only in Costa Rica, but in nearby Countries such as Nicaragua and Panama (where he saw for the first time two Harpy Eagles) and more recently USA, UK, Mexico, Guatemala, Colombia, Peru and Ecuador.

 Born in the late 1970s in a family of loggers and developers, he is a living proof of the changes in the Costa Rican society in the last 40 years.